nuwandev/FastNav-AutoHotkey/readme.md

 1. Install [AutoHotkey v2](https://www.autohotkey.com/download/)
 2. Download or clone this repo
-3. Run `SmartFN.ahk` — it lives in your tray while active
+3. Run `FastNav.ahk` — it lives in your tray while active
 4. Add it to startup for a permanent upgrade

 ---